Emilio Schuberth

-Emilio Federico Schuberth (1904–1972) was an Italian fashion designer, popular in the 1940s and 1950s.
+Emilio Federico Schuberth (8 July 1904 – 15 January 1972) was an Italian fashion designer, popular in the 1940s and 1950s.
 Schuberth was called the "tailor of the stars", and his work was loved by many international celebrities like Princess Soraya of Iran, Rita Hayworth, Ingrid Bergman, Bette Davis, Brigitte Bardot, Sophia Loren, Gina Lollobrigida and Anna Magnani.

 Early life and education

-He was born as Federico Emilio Schuberth on 8 June 1904 in the Vicaria neighborhood of Naples in Campania, Italy to parents Gotthelf and Fortura Vittozzi.
+He was born as Federico Emilio Schuberth on 8 June 1904 in the Vicaria neighborhood of Naples in Campania, Italy to parents Gotthelf and Fortunata Vittozzi.
 There were myths around his birth occurring in a Saxon castle which were untrue, however his father Gotthelf was Saxon.
 His mother Fortura was Spanish.
 He is said to have studied Painting at the Academy of Fine Arts in Naples, before pursuing fashion.
 In 1929 he married Maria Jelasi and together they moved to Rome where he apprenticed as a tailor at Montorsi tailor's workshop.
 Together the couple had two daughters.

 In 1938, Schuberth opened a small millinery only designing couture hats and nothing ready-made, located on Via Frattina near the Spanish Steps in Rome.
 One of his hat clients was countess Ratti, a nephew of Pius XI, who suggested he open an atelier for women fashion serving the aristocracy.
 Early work from his fashion house he primarily offered knit separates ensembles for coastal vacations, and pared-down evening wear.